eideasy/wp-official-eid-plugin/readme.txt

 * go to Upload tab
 * browse "Smart_ID" and click install now
 * Click Active plugin
-* Go to Smart-ID section on left side to activate you site
+* Go to Smart ID section on left side to activate you site
 * Enjoy!

 = Manual =
 * Extract zip file to your wp-content/plugins directory.
-* In the admin panel under plugins, activate "Smart-ID".
+* In the admin panel under plugins, activate "Smart ID".
 * Enjoy!

 = API Connection =
-Smart-ID APIs are constantly changing and being updated.
-We monitor these changes and automatically update our APIs, so that you can be sure that Smart-ID will always run smoothly and with the most up-to-date API calls.
+Smart ID APIs are constantly changing and being updated.
+We monitor these changes and automatically update our APIs, so that you can be sure that Smart ID will always run smoothly and with the most up-to-date API calls.

 == Frequently Asked Questions ==
 Use shortcode